Benchmarking Stroke Forecasting with Stroke-Level Badminton Dataset: Participating System

-There are about 95 participants joining the challenge system, and 16 teams submitted their testing results for the final phase in the CoachAI Badminton Challenge 2023 (Track 2).
-Most teams modified the official baseline (i.e., ShuttleNet) to approach the task.
-The brief descriptions of the submitted methods are summarized in Table \ref{tab:performance}.
+Approximately 95 participants have joined the challenge system, with 16 teams submitting their testing results for the final phase of the CoachAI Badminton Challenge 2023 (Track 2).
+Most teams modified the official baseline, ShuttleNet, to address the task.
+The brief descriptions of the submitted methods are summarized in the video due to the page limit.